Overview

 - Lease extensions/enfranchisement

-In this role, he successfully appeared in the Upper Tribunal (Lands Chamber); advised Local Government on novel/untested legal issues; settled a million-pound dispute against 25 leaseholders and regularly drafted/appeared at First-Tier Tribunal applications.
+In this role, Rabby successfully appeared in the Upper Tribunal (Lands Chamber); advised Local Government on novel/untested legal issues; settled a million-pound dispute against 25 leaseholders and regularly drafted/appeared at First-Tier Tribunal applications.

-Rabby has also previously worked at Legal 500 solicitors’ firms – where he drafted statutory notices including: s.5, s.21, s.25, s.26, s.42, s.45 and s.146 notices; and regularly appeared at Possession Proceedings, CCMCs, Interlocutory Hearings and mediations.
+Rabby has also previously worked at Legal 500 solicitors’ firms – regularly drafting statutory notices including: s.5, s.21, s.25, s.26, s.42, s.45 and s.146 notices; and appearing at Possession Proceedings, CCMCs, interlocutory hearings and mediations.

 Company & Insolvency